-Sweet drinks need tooth decay warningJanuary 30th, 2013 in Dentistry
+Sweet drinks need tooth decay warningJanuary 30, 2013 in Medicine & Health / Dentistry

 (Medical Xpress)—Researchers from the University of Adelaide say any health warnings about soft drinks should include the risk of tooth decay, following a new study that looks at the consumption of sweet drinks and fluoridated water by Australian children.

 "There is growing scrutiny on sweet drinks, especially soft drinks, because of a range of detrimental health effects on adults and children," says Dr Jason Armfield from the Australian Research Centre for Population Oral Health at the University of Adelaide's School of Dentistry.

 Dr Armfield is the lead author of a new study published this month in the American Journal of Public Health, which looks at the consumption of sweet drinks and fluoridated water by more than 16,800 Australian children.

 - 56% of Australian children aged 5-16 years consumed at least one sugared drink per day;

 - 13% of children consumed three or more sugared drinks on average per day;